BERLIN 🐻🇩🇪

 Transport back & forth

 Students are responsible for arranging their travel individually.
-The outward journey is preferably on Monday, November 10 (or arriving on the morning of the 11th), and the return journey on Friday, November 14 in the afternoon (or possibly a day later if you choose to extend your stay).
+The outward journey is preferably on Monday, Nov.
+10 (early morning to arrive at 14:00), and the return journey on Friday, Nov.
+14.

 Book your outbound and return travel in time, as tickets become more expensive the longer you wait.
 Of course, we encourage you to travel in a climate-conscious way.